Techtonica/curriculum/javascript/javascript-9-async.md

   // Our code is only inside the executor. if (isPersonHappy) {
     const phone = {
-      brand: "Pixel",
+      brand: 'Pixel',
-      color: "black",
+      color: 'black'
     };
     resolve(phone);
   } else {
-    const reason = new Error("The person is not happy");
+    const reason = new Error('The person is not happy');
     reject(reason);
   }
 });